Username4Fabian/Research_TimeTracking/Hardware.md

 In oder to calculate the power consumption, I am going to use the estimated values calculated earlier in the "specifications"

-> The peak power consumption for the Pi3 is ~5.7 Watts and ~5.6 Watts for the Pi4 at their peak.
+> The peak power consumption for the Pi3 is ~5.7 Watts and ~5.6 Watts for the Pi4.

 To compensate for potential losses and power fluctuations, the power consumption will be rounded up to 6 Watts.
 The final version of the time tracking system should be able to run for approximately 10 hours to ensure that an entire event can be tracked.
 The common standard for batteries of the required size is 12V, which is chosen due to its better accessibility and lower price. <br>